Special Act

 From the trade fair to the trade audience

 The original inspiration to create magic with a robot in my show came during a trip on a cruise ship.
 There, two robots mixed cocktails fully automatically, which you could configure beforehand on a touch screen.
-This combination of technology, precision and entertainment fascinated me so much that I came up with the idea of my own robot show.
-The same shipping company uses huge monitors in its theaters as a variable stage set, which are also whirled through the air by robots and thus become part of an impressive robot show.
-The movements are so perfectly choreographed that even machines can have an aesthetic effect if they are staged correctly.
-On such journeys, you can feel how strongly technology can trigger emotions when it is used creatively.
-As is so often the case, such ships are ahead of their time and a perfect source of inspiration for new forms of entertainment, which also provide my own robot show with new impetus time and again.
-Every robot show thrives on this very special combination of function and aesthetics.
+This combination of technology and entertainment fascinated me so much that I came up with the idea of my own show with a robot.
+The same shipping company uses huge monitors in its theaters as a variable stage set, which are also whirled through the air by robots and thus become part of an impressive show.
+The movements are so perfectly choreographed that even such huge machines can have an aesthetic effect if they are staged correctly.
+As is so often the case, such ships are ahead of their time and a perfect source of inspiration for new forms of entertainment.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.